Motorcycle engine – Understanding the different types

 L Twin motorcycle engine

 Here, two cylinders are arranged to form an L over a common crankshaft with a 90-degree angle between them.
 Ducati is a company that widely uses L Twin engines.
-Several Ducati models use L Twin to gain high-revving capabilities.
+Several Ducati models use the L-Twin to achieve high-revving performance.

 Example: Ducati Scrambler Icon